neha-kosaraju/community-garden-application/README.md

 # community-garden-application
-An application form, created using HTML5 and CSS.
+An application form, created with HTML5 and styled with CSS.